-The harmonization of the business registers systems used by EU Member States is a strictly regulated project.
+The harmonisation of the business registers systems used by EU Member States is a strictly regulated project.
 BlackBelt was involved in the development of the National Service Desk through a tender successfully won by The Hungarian Official Journal and proved to be able to hold its ground even with strict limitations.

 The European Union established the Connecting Europe Facility in 2013, which supports the development of high capacity, sustainable and efficiently interconnected trans-European networks in the fields of transport, energy and telecommunications.
 One of its subdivisions is the Business Registers Interconnection System (BRIS) which establishes a connection between the business registers of the individual Member States to a central platform.
 BRIS provides a single access point via the European e-Justice portal, where citizens, businesses and administrative bodies of the Member States may obtain up-to-date information on businesses and branches opened in other Member States.

 This central IT system contains data about companies operating in the EU, and all Member States must connect to it through BRIS.
 The system has a central customer service system, where the Member States can connect using their National Service Desks (NSD).
 For Hungary, it is an internal system operated by The Hungarian Official Journal (Magyar Közlöny Lap- és Könyvkiadó Kft., or MKLK) which functions under the guidance of the Ministry of Justice who are responsible for BRIS.
 This system forwards data between users and Hungarian customer service.